 Information sharing and reporting are crucial components of protecting critical infrastructure.
-The extent, breadth, and complexity of contemporary threats require cooperation among operators of public telecommunications networks and broadcasting facilities and other agencies to protect the critical network and information infrastructure of Trinidad and Tobago.
+The extent, breadth, and complexity of contemporary threats require cooperation among operators of public telecommunications networks and broadcasting facilities and other agencies, to protect the critical network and information infrastructure of Trinidad and Tobago.

 The Authority understands that, during an event, an operator's attention may be fully consumed with the mitigation of the cyber threat and the restoration of its services.
-However, operators are required to promptly notify the Authority of any cybersecurity incident.
-Incidents may merely comprise attempts that were detected by their security detection and monitoring platforms and proactively extinguished before any network element or service was compromised, or constitute a full cybersecurity attack, where either services were adversely affected or impaired, or user or network elements were compromised by being infected with some form of malware, or inappropriate access was obtained.
+However, operators are required to promptly notify the Authority of any cybersecurity incident that meaningfully threatened or compromised its networks, services or subscribers' information.
+Incidents may comprise unusual, non-routine attempts that were detected by their security detection and monitoring platforms and proactively extinguished before any network element or service was compromised, or constitute a full cyberattack, where services were either adversely affected or impaired; user or network elements were compromised by being infected with some form of malware; or inappropriate access was obtained.